 PCR test no older than 72 hours.

 Travellers who have proof of a vaccine will be exempt from quarantine in Lebanon.
-You will still need to take a Covid test on arrival.

 UK travellers who have proof of a negative test no offer than 48 hours or have a vaccination certificate showing they had a second dose more than 14 days before travel can enter Croatia for tourism.

 UK travellers will need proof of a negative test no older than 72 hours to be allowed to enter Cyprus.
 Alternatively, you can show proof of having two Covid-19 vaccinations.
 It is advised that until there are specified ways to certify vaccinations, you should come prepared with a negative test.